aseoista/redroid-go/README.md

 ### Shell
 The shell can be 3D printed using the STL files contained in the `case.zip` release artifact.

+## Software
+This device can be programmed like any other ESP32-based board.<br>
+A customized bootloader is available in this [fork](https://github.com/aseoista/odroid-go-multi-firmware) of the original [odroid-go-multi-firmware](https://github.com/ducalex/odroid-go-multi-firmware).
+For emulation, the recommended firmware is this [fork](https://github.com/aseoista/retro-go) of [retro-go](https://github.com/aseoista/retro-go).

 ## Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues to discuss improvements.